Evaporation & Crystallisation

 Rock salt is a mixture of salt and sand.
 The salt in rock salt is soluble (will dissolve in water) and the sand is insoluble (won’t dissolve in water).
 Here are the steps that we use to separate the sand and salt in rock salt.

-The next step is to filter the mixture, which we do by pouring the mixture through a funnel that is lined in filter paper.
+The next step is to filter the mixture, which we do by pouring the mixture through a funnel that is lined with filter paper.
 The water and the dissolved salt will pass through the filter paper, but the insoluble sand will not – the sand will be left on the filter paper (the sand will be the residue).
 We then collect the sand off of the filter paper.

 We now have separated the sand and salt in rock salt.